corn soup

 • Prepare the vegetables.

-• Add a splash of water to a dutch oven and bring up to medium heat.
-Add the zucchini, garlic, oregano and basil to the pot.
+• Add a splash of water to a Dutch oven and bring up to medium heat.
+Add the zucchini, garlic, oregano and basil to the pot, Stir and saute for 3 minutes.

 • Then add the broth, beans, peas and pasta, cover the pot and bring to a boil.

 • Cook for 5 minutes, stir and add the kale.
-Cover and cook for another 5 minutes.
+Cover and cook for another 5-10 minutes, until pasta is tender.

 • Test the pasta for doneness.
 Remove soup from heat when the pasta is to your liking.